Leslie and Ron

 "Leslie and Ron" is the fourth episode of the seventh season of the American comedy television series Parks and Recreation and the 116th overall episode of the series.
 It aired on NBC on January 20, 2015, immediately following the previous episode, "William Henry Harrison".
 The story picks up right where "William Henry Harrison" left off: the Parks & Recreation gang finds Leslie and Ron's rivalry cumbersome and locks them in a room together to hash things out.
 Because most of the episode only covers a short period of time, time cards appear during various points during Leslie and Ron's entrapment.

 Plot

-Ben (Adam Scott) tricks Leslie (Amy Poehler) and Ron (Nick Offerman) into meeting him in the Parks and Recreation office to sign a document.
-April, Andy, Tom, Donna, and Jerry are also there, supporting Ben's plan for Leslie and Ron to forget their differences.
-Ben explains that once Leslie and Ron figure things out, they can call him through a Baby monitor placed in the office.
+Ben tricks Leslie and Ron into meeting him in the Parks and Recreation office to sign a document.
+April, Andy, Tom, Donna, and Terry are also there, supporting Ben's plan for Leslie and Ron to resolve their differences.
+Ben explains that once Leslie and Ron figure things out, they can call him through a baby monitor placed in the office.
 Otherwise, they would have to wait there until 8 am. of the next day (without phones, an internet connection, or security), for the doors to automatically open.
+Ron's plea to Jerry to unlock the door and let them out nearly works, but Leslie screws it up by telling Jerry "for once in your life, do something right" which leads him to put away his key long enough for April to take his arm and lead him out the door with the rest of them, and keeping Leslie locked inside with Ron.